rajVadlamudi/martian-robots/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Required node.js version v11.10.1v or higher

+Required yarn version v1.22.11v or higher

+After cloning the project, follow available scripts below:

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the required libraries in the development mode.

 ### `yarn start`